 This time of year, as the days grow shorter, colder, and darker, it’s easy to let your imagination run away from you.
 Mother Nature’s third act is breathtakingly beautiful; but there’s a tension underlying the season, as the foliage and landscape are quite literally

 dying right before our eyes.
-And this is what sets the tone for Halloween — and all its frightening fantasies.
+And this is what sets the tone for Halloween – and all its frightening fantasies.
 The U.S. is full of abandoned places and ghost towns; these sites are accessible, well-known, and widely explored by folks of all ages.
-Today we’re turning our attention to the dark side: the haunted places across America that most wouldn’t dare explore.
+We’ve already covered the best haunted houses but today we’re turning our attention to the dark side: actual haunted places in the US that most wouldn’t dare explore.
 If you’re up for trespassing upon these haunted grounds, be warned: they aren’t for the faint of heart.

 The Shanghai Tunnels - Portland, Oregon

 Haunted Underground Shanghai Tunnels Tour, 226 NW Davis St, Portland, OR 97209, USA